chariskar/BugLang/readme.md

    cd BugLang
    ```

-2. you just call the interpreter, too lazy to make a cli or anything else
+2. Write your programs in BugLang and watch them break (or maybe work?).

-3. Write your programs in BugLang and watch them break (or maybe work?).
+3. build the code and try it

 ## Contributing